 Measurements are provided in Metric and US Customary.
 Preparation times, cooking lengths, and serving sizes are also included.
 The name of the dish is listed in English and Urdu/original language where applicable.
 Every recipe has a headnote with background information, family memories, tips, and kitchen secrets.

-The beautifully-styled food photography is by Joanna Yee.
+The beautifully-styled food photography is provided by Joanna Yee with Pakistani travel photography by Shaukat Niazi.
 Many of the dishes are accompanied by a full-page colored photograph, generally of the finished product.
-Much of the Pakistani travel photography is by Shaukat Niazi.

 Firni (Phirni) is a Pakistani pudding made by boiling ground rice with milk and seasonings.
 It is also popular in some areas of India and Afghanistan.
 Sumayya’s recipe comes from her maternal grandmother.
 This dessert is traditionally served in small earthenware pots that absorb some of the liquid to thicken it further and also contribute an earthy quality.
 I didn’t have any clay pots available, so I used glass dishes.

 I especially love that the rice is ground.
 As a child I wasn’t a fan of the European style rice pudding due to the texture.
-This would have been perfect.
+This would have been perfect with a more smooth quality.
 You can make your own rice flour or use premade (not sweet rice or mochiko, just plain rice flour).
-Rice flour is available in the gluten-free baking section of larger supermarkets, in Asian food markets, or online.
+Rice flour is available in the gluten-free baking section of larger supermarkets, in Asian markets, or on Amazon.

 I also made Beef Meatball Pulao with Silver Leaf and Rose Buds, Green Chutney, Sheermal (Semi-Sweet Saffron and Cardamom-Enriched Bread), and Cardamom and Coconut Mattha Lassi.

 The Beef Meatball Pulao is an overall simple recipe to make, but is taken up a notch with the adornment of edible silver and rose petals.
 This was my first time working with silver leaf and it definitely added a bit of sparkle (this can be omitted if unavailable).
-The meatballs have a little kick of heat with the addition of red chili powder (ground red chilies, not the American chili powder).
+The meatballs have a little kick of heat with the addition of ground red chilies.
 The meatballs are arranged over a bed of spiced basmati rice.

 The Green Chutney is the perfect herby accompaniment to breads, fish, or as a marinade.
 It is made easily by blending together cilantro, mint, green chili, coconut, and spices with a little lime juice.
 I served it with flat bread as a light snack.
 Sumayya mentions that if the spices are too strong, the chutney can be mixed with some yogurt to lighten the flavor.

 Sheermal is a special type of flatbread popular during celebrations.
 It is richer than the everyday flatbreads with the addition of ghee, cream, and egg.
-It is often served with Kunna Gosht (recipe in chapter- Slow-Cooked Lamb Shank Curry) or Kitchra (recipe also in chapter- Lentil, Barley, and Oat Stew).
+It is often served with Kunna Gosht (Slow-Cooked Lamb Shank Curry) or Kitchra (Lentil, Barley, and Oat Stew).
 The bread is leavened slightly with yeast and seasoned with cardamom, rose water, and saffron.
 The top is decorated with sesame seeds, poppy seeds, or nuts before baking until golden and puffed.

 Claire’s favorite was the Cardamom and Coconut Mattha Lassi.
 I have made a few different lassis in the past, but this was the first time she got to try one.
 It was a huge hit!
 I have made this recipe a couple of times since and she gets so excited when she sees me prep the ingredients.
 Coconut yogurt (or plain yogurt mixed with dried coconut) is blended with cardamom, milk, and a little sugar.
 Just a handful of ingredients and less than 5 minutes to prepare.